Ranrar/Email-Verification-Script/README.md

    - Email server configurations can change frequently, and the script does not guarantee real-time accuracy.
 It's recommended to verify email addresses through multiple sources for precise accuracy.

+3. Performance Considerations:
+   - Validation time can vary significantly based on server response time, network conditions, and security measures in place.
+Some email providers intentionally slow down verification attempts as an anti-spam measure.
+   - The tool tracks and displays validation time for each email check, helping you identify problematic or slow servers.

 ## Use Cases for Internal Use